 - Entertainment: Dump cable TV; we ditched our service when the price hit $50 per month and haven't missed it at all.
 Go to the library and read, read, read.
 The long-term benefit of this is that your children will be better readers, better students, and better equipped for success in adulthood.

 - Clothing: Buy clothing exclusively at thrift and consignment shops.
 Patronize shops in affluent areas; they tend to have better quality and newer items.
 If you must splurge on a brand-new item for yourself, be sure it is a timeless piece in the best quality that you can afford.
-(I once purchased a pair of basic black pants from Nordstrom on clearance for $30.
-I am still wearing them ten years later.
-Discount store pants would have had to be replaced several times, for more than $30, in a decade.)
+(I once purchased a pair of basic black pants from Nordstrom on clearance and I am still wearing them ten years later.
+Discount store pants would have had to be replaced several times in a decade.)
 Limit your shoes and accessories to a few classics.
 My children and I use just two pairs of shoes in the winter: sneakers and dressy casual black shoes.